IBM/tririga-indoor-maps/docs/_pages/configuring.markdown

 BO | Field | Comment
 ------- | --------- | --------
 triBuilding | GIS Latitude (triGisLatitudeNU) | Existing field.
-Should be know otherwise easily obtained by Googling the address and looking in the URL.
+Should be known otherwise easily obtained by Googling the address and looking in the URL.
 May have to tweak slightly to get to the preferred position. triBuilding | GIS Longitude (triGisLongitudeNU) | Existing field.
-Should be know otherwise easily obtained by Googling the address and looking in the URL.
+Should be known otherwise easily obtained by Googling the address and looking in the URL.
 May have to tweak slightly to get to the preferred position. triBuilding | Esri Map ID (triEsriMapIdTX) | New field.
 See installation instructions for adding.
 See instructions below for configuring.
 (Ex.
 403b6012276b4339af152e9c3319a4b1) triBuilding | Esri Portal URL (triEsriPortalUrl) | New field.
 See installation instructions for adding.
 URL determined during Esri installation.
 (Ex. https://host.domain/portal) triBuilding | Esri Network URL (triEsriNetworkUrl) | New field.
 See installation instructions for adding.
 See instructions below for configuring.